glimow/docker_image_analysis/README.md

 # Notes

-- `show_count` is a bash script that specifically fetches the amount of already fetched images in source{d}'s `typos{1-4}` nodes.
+- `show_count` is a bash script that specifically shows the amount of already fetched images in source{d}'s `typos{1-4}` nodes.
 It is of no use outside of the organization and should be removed before making the repo public.
 It is left here as documentation about the ongoing tasks.